KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_four_riders_and_the_waters_of_life.md

 - distributing heat
 - enabling biophysical communication

-None of this means water prevents the four Riders.
+None of this means water prevents the Four Riders.
 But it does mean:

 When water is in a high state of order inside the body, the body tends to operate with more clarity, efficiency, and metabolic stability.
+The river flows clear, and the landscape of risk softens.

 This is the bridge:
 - Cardiovascular resilience requires fluidity and flow.